 If you have suffered an amputations injury because of an accident that wasn’t your fault, contact one of our expert solicitors today to make a claim.
 Here at PDA, we understand that losing a limb is an extremely traumatic event that can severely impact your quality of life.
 Our highly reliable team of legal professionals have vast experience in the field of serious injury law and will work tirelessly to help you win the compensation you deserve.
 We know that the money you receive won’t be able to undo the pain that has been caused to you and your family, but it can help to ease the financial pressures associated with an amputations injury, making up for lost earnings and helping to fund new prosthetics and adaptive technologies.

 Amputation is the removal of one of the body’s limbs, usually by surgery.
 Doctors may amputate a patient’s limbs to stop the spread of gangrene, control infection or help remove cancer cells from the body.
-In the UK, one of the most common causes of amputation is diabetic foot infection, a debilitating condition that affects diabetes and is caused by reduced blood flow to the patient’s extremities.
+In the UK, a debilitating condition that affects diabetes and is caused by reduced blood flow to the patient’s extremities.
 The condition can become septic, resulting in gangrene and making amputation the only possible form of treatment.
 Amputations that are not carried out by surgeons are known as traumatic amputations.
 They are usually the result of seriously injury and can cause severe psychological trauma to the victim as well as physical disability.

 Accidents in the home, at work and on the road all have the potential to result in catastrophic injury and may result in the traumatic amputation of one or more of the victim’s limbs.
 Limbs may be severed from the body at the scene of the accident or removed later by surgeons.
 For patients who sustain severe injuries such as crushed limbs, extensive burns or excessive blood loss, amputation may be the only treatment option available to trauma doctors.